Deltares/rtc-tools/CONTRIBUTING.md

 1. **Identify or create an issue**: Before making any changes, open an issue following the [guidelines](#guidelines-for-creating-issues) above, or comment on an existing one in the [issue tracker](https://github.com/deltares/rtc-tools/issues) to discuss your ideas with the maintainers.
 This helps avoid duplication and ensures your contribution aligns with project goals.
 2. **Fork or Branch**:
     - New Contributors: Fork the repository and create a new branch in your fork.
-    - Contributors with : Create a new branch directly in the main repository.Use a descriptive branch name, such as `feature/short-description`, `bugfix/issue-123`, or `docs/update-readme`.
+    - Committers: Create a new branch directly in the main repository.Use a descriptive branch name, such as `feature/short-description`, `bugfix/issue-123`, or `docs/update-readme`.
 3. **Commit**: Make clear, focused commits following the [Commits and Commit Messages](#commits-and-commit-messages) guidelines.
 4. **Write tests**: If possible, write tests that cover your changes and add them to the `tests` folder.
 This helps ensure your changes work as intended and prevent regressions.
 5. **Documentation**: Update documentation and add examples to the `examples` folder if necessary.